 Outdoor Time, Every Day

 Students of all ages spend several hours outside, every day, because we value outside time as an intentional priority rather than an afterthought.
-In the 2021-2022 academic year, each student spent an average of 10 hours outside each week.
+In the 2022-2023 academic year, each student, regardless of age, spent an average of 9 hours outside each week.

 The outdoors is our learning laboratory, in so many ways.
 Between free play recess, neighborhood walks, PE & yoga, gardening, circle time, snack & lunch, and outdoor lessons and explorations, the time quickly adds up.
 The research-supported benefits of outdoor learning are immense and diverse.